VIPP Social determinants of health

 Success is:

-• Decreasing the number of violent crime per 100,000 people.
+• Decreasing the number of violent crimes per 100,000 people.

 • Decreasing the proportion of days where air quality is >100 μg/m3.